xxoo/node-fswin/readme.md

 		'd:\\test',//the directory you are about to watch function(event,message){
 			if(event===this.constructor.events.STARTED){
-				console.log('watcher started in: "'+message+'". this message is an absolute path. and it could be different from the path that you passed in, as symlink will be resolved to its target.');
+				console.log('watcher started in: "'+message+'". this message is a full path. and it could be different from the path that you passed in, as symlink will resolve to its target.');
+			}else if(event===this.constructor.events.MOVED){
+				console.log('the directory you are watching is moved to "'+message+'". this message is also a full path. just like the "started" event');
 			}else if(event===this.constructor.events.ADDED){
 				console.log('"'+message+'" is added');
 			}else if(event===this.constructor.events.REMOVED){